-As Birmingham’s resident creative quarter, Digbeth boasts a wealth of cultural goings-on: from Digbeth Dining, a weekly street food event, and the monthly Digbeth First Friday, to its annual festivals, Supersonic and the Flatpack Film Festival.
+As Birmingham’s resident creative quarter, Digbeth boasts a wealth of cultural goings on from Digbeth Dining, a weekly street food event, and the monthly Digbeth First Friday, to its annual festivals, Supersonic and the Flatpack Film Festival.
 The Custard Factory, a collection of independent businesses located in restored Victorian factories, is the place to head for hip boutique shopping, while the neighbourhood’s street art – featuring works by graffiti artists Gent 48 and Jimmy C – is sure to thrill art fans.
 Head to Digbeth’s long-standing pubs like The Rainbow and The Spotted Dog – former hangouts of Birmingham’s notorious Peaky Blinders gang – for drinks and a feel for the neighbourhood’s history.

 Winner of the Academy of Urbanism’s Great Neighbourhood Award in 2014, Glasgow’s West End is a bohemian hub where contemporary culture sits comfortably amongst historic architecture and leafy suburbs.
 The stunning University of Glasgow campus and Kelvingrove Art Gallery and Museum, home to one of the finest art collections in Europe, hark back to the West End’s past while the charming cobbles of Ashton Lane are home to a buzzy vibe and plenty of bars and restaurants.
 Events like Òran Mór’s ‘A Play, a Pie and a Pint’ lunchtime theatre programme and the annual West End Festival give the neighbourhood extra cultural pull, and the beautiful Glasgow Botanic Gardens are a tranquil respite from the West End’s more bustling areas.

 There may be talk of other contenders for its crown of cool, especially amid the accusations of hipster gentrification, but Shoreditch is still Hackney’s cultural hub.
-East London’s fashionable folk flock to the area during the day for its legendary street, quirky café culture, and hip boutiques while at night its chic bars put Shoreditch on the map as one of London’s best nightlife destinations.
+East London’s fashionable folk flock to the area during the day for its legendary street, quirky café culture and hip boutiques while at night its chic bars put Shoreditch on the map as one of London’s best nightlife destinations.
 Shoreditch doesn’t disappoint foodies either: not only does it boast acclaimed restaurants like celebrity chef Mark Hix’s Tramshed with its Damien Hirst centrepiece, it’s also home to PUMP Shoreditch – a daily street food market based in a former petrol station.

 Formerly a hive of activity during Newcastle’s industrial heyday, Ouseburn gradually fell into decline and as recently as 30 years ago was a shadow of its former self, blighted by derelict factories.
 Nowadays, however, thanks to the efforts of grassroots community groups, Ouseburn is hailed as the city’s cultural quarter.
-Revived historic buildings are now home to cultural organisations like The Biscuit Factory, a contemporary art gallery, and Seven Stories, the national centre for children’s books, and plenty of real ale pubs and annual events – like the family-friendly Ouseburn Festival and the artist- and artisan-focused Ouseburn Open Studios – have the area pegged as one of the North East’s best places to live and play.
+Revived historic buildings are now home to cultural organisations like The Biscuit Factory, a contemporary art gallery, and Seven Stories, the national centre for children’s books.
+Coupled with plenty of real ale pubs and annual events – like the family-friendly Ouseburn Festival and the artist- and artisan-focused Ouseburn Open Studios – have the area pegged as one of the North East’s best places to live and play.

 Until quite recently a rundown warehouse district, since the late-noughties a steady trickle of creative businesses, artists and social venues have seen the Baltic Triangle dubbed as ‘Liverpool’s answer to New York’s Meatpacking District.’
 Several digital agencies and tech companies now call the neighbourhood’s grand renovated warehouses home, which in turn have attracted a host of hip hangouts like restaurant-cum-events space Camp & Furnace and artisan eateries like Baltic Bakehouse.
 Events like the Liverpool Art Fair and the Liverpool International Festival of Psychedelia add to the Baltic Triangle’s cultural character, while new apartment developments are making the area increasingly resident-friendly too.